CryptoCurrencyCafe/web/content/classes/class2/class2.md

 available [in
 print](http://www.amazon.com/Mastering-Bitcoin-Unlocking-Digital-Crypto-Currencies/dp/1449374042)).

-2. Pay attention to your email.
-You should receive an email by Sunday, and it will include some other things to do before Wednesday's class.
+2. Pay attention to your email.  <strike>You should receive an email by Sunday, and it will include some other things to do before Wednesday's class.</strike> [Change in plans: I haven't sent out the email yet.
+I expect to do this Tuesday, and there will not be anything new due on Wednesday.
+Sorry for the delay!]
    </div>

 <center> <iframe